Malenea/CodingStyle/README.md

 # CodingStyle

+This guide relies heavily on [Ray Wenderlich's swift style-guide](https://github.com/raywenderlich/swift-style-guide) while adding some more rules that we find revelant and removing those which don't really make a difference to us.

 ## Code Organization

+### MARKing

 Use `// MARK: -` whenever separating code in the same file allows to have a nice separation as well as adding a reference in the quick jump bar.